 Once your fur baby has seen the vet and received the necessary treatment, you’ll be able to care for his sprain at home.
 Home treatment for a doggie sprain can involve:

-- Giving your dog any prescription medication from the vet—this will more than likely be an anti-inflammatory medicine for the pain and swelling.
+- Giving your dog any prescription medication from the vet—this will most likely be an anti-inflammatory medicine for the pain and swelling.
 Never give your fur baby an anti-inflammatory medication made for humans.
-It can be toxic, even leading to death.
+It can be toxic, and could even prove fatal.

 - Your fur baby will need a lot of rest.
 It’s important to keep him quiet and don’t allow him to jump and run.
-For some dogs, it may be necessary to keep them in an enclosed room or even their crate.
+For some dogs, it may be necessary to keep them in an enclosed room or even in a

-- If your fur baby is overweight, the vet may also advise putting your dog on a diet to lose excess weight.
+- If your fur baby is overweight, the vet may also advise putting your dog on a diet to lose excess weight and reduce the strain on your dog’s joints

 Dog Leg Pain Home Remedies